Inside Sales vs. Outside Sales: How Are They Different?

 The required educational level for sales jobs varies based on the sector and type of sales position.
 Some employers select candidates with a bachelor's degree, while others prefer majors in psychology, business administration, or another related field.

 IT sales employers may expect you to have an IT or technology-related degree.
-Similarly, pharmaceutical companies prefer you to have studied biochemistry, pharmacy, or another related major so you are knowledgeable not just in the types of prescription drugs and medical technology, but also how they might interact with a person's health.
+Similarly, pharmaceutical companies prefer you to have studied biochemistry, pharmacy, or another related major so you are knowledgeable not just in the types of prescription drugs and medical technology but also in how they might interact with a person's health.

 Sales training